-Located in the Paradise Pier section of Disney's California Adventure, Toy Story Mania is right at home amid the park's actual midway games.
-(At Disney's Hollywood Studios, it is located in Pixar Place.)
-Its turn-of-the-century, Victorian-style building beckons riders, as does the wisecracking Mr. Potato Head stationed out front.
-The interactive, animated character (featuring the voice of comedian Don Rickles) is highly sophisticated and acts as a traditional carnival barker -- although with throngs of guests jamming the queue of the popular attraction, he serves more as a diversion to those whiling away their time in line than as a shill for the ride.
+Toy Story Midway Mania (as it is known in California) is right at home amid Pixar Pier's actual midway games.
+The turn-of-the-century, Victorian-style building beckons riders, as does the wisecracking Mr. Potato Head stationed out front.
+The interactive, animated character (featuring the voice of late comedian Don Rickles) is highly sophisticated and acts as a traditional carnival barker—although with throngs of guests jamming the queue of the popular attraction, he serves more as a diversion to those whiling away their time in line than as a shill for the ride.

 Two vehicles, with a total of eight riders, move in tandem through the attraction and stop to play five games plus a practice round.
 Each set of two side-by-side riders gets its own screen for each of the games and the players compete against one another for the same targets.
 The individual games last 30 seconds and the entire attraction lasts about five minutes.

-The conceit of Toy Story Mania, reinforced by the five-foot Mr. Potato Head and the larger-than-life toy package in the loading area, is that riders have been shrunk to the size of a toy.
+The conceit of Toy Story Mania, reinforced by the five-foot Mr. Potato Head and the larger-than-life toy package in the loading area, is that riders have been shrunk to the size of a toy (which is the concept throughout Toy Story Land in Florida).
 The vehicles themselves are supposed to be toys that take passengers into the bedroom of Andy, the human character from the Toy Story movies.
 As they move from screen to screen, riders pass oversized building blocks, board games, and other items strewn about the room.

 The final game, following Woody's Rootin' Tootin' Shootin' Gallery (you gotta love the names), is a challenge round.
 Here, the targets are large and in plain view.
 The goal is to simply fire at will with more gusto than your opponent.